How long does Botox last?

 How often per year Botox?

-Can I make Botox last longer?
+Can I help Botox last longer?

 How can I enhance the effects of Botox?